 We are responsible for developing estimates for amounts reported as assets and liabilities, and revenues and expenses in conformity with U.S. generally accepted accounting principles ("GAAP").
 Those estimates require that we develop assumptions of future events based on past experience and expectations of economic factors.
 Among the more critical estimates management makes is the estimate for customer rebates.
-The amount reported as a contractual allowance for rebates involves examination of past historical trends related to our sales to customers and the related credits issued once the contractual obligations of the customers have been met.
+The amount reported as a contractual allowance for rebates involves examination of past historical trends related to our sales to customers distributors and the related credits issued once our distributors have satisfied their contractual obligations.
+The estimate includes consideration of historical redemption rates, discount rates, a combination of estimated distributor inventories based on tracking information provided by the contractual obligations of the customers have been met, distributors or if known, inventory turnover rates.
 The establishment of a liability for future claims of rebates against sales in the current period requires that we have an understanding of the relevant sales with respect to product categories, sales distribution channels, and the likelihood of contractual obligations being satisfied.
 We examine the results of estimates against actual results historically and use the determination to further develop our basis for assumptions in future periods, as well as the accuracy of past estimates.
+Based on distributors purchasing and claiming rebates practices, we do not expect significant changes to the current inputs and assumption used in the estimate calculations.
 While we believe that we have sufficient historical data, and a firm basis for establishing reserves for contractual obligations, there is an inherent risk that our estimates and the underlying assumptions may not reflect actual future results.
 In the event that these estimates and/or assumptions are incorrect, adjustments to our reserves may have a material impact on future results.
+As of March 31, 2024, we estimate that the total potential future credits to be issued as a result of prior purchases which have not yet been claimed is \$1.6 million.